dcsaorg/DCSA-OpenAPI/domain/event/README.md

 - removed the 'Deprecation' marker on `eventID`
 - `bookingReference`, `carrierVoyageNumber`, `exportVoyageNumber`, `scheduleID`, `transportDocumentID` deleted as a query parameter as it is no longer in use
 - `documentReference` added as a query parameter
-- `documentTypeCode` updated:
+- `documentTypeCode` renamed to `documentTypeCodes` and updated:
   - `SRM` replaced with `DEI`, `DEO`, `TRO` and `CRO`
   - `CUS` (Customs Inspection) renamed to `CUC` (Customs Clearance)
   - `CQU` (Contract Quotation) and `INV` (Invoice) added
+  - `INV` (Invoice) added
+  - `ACE` (Authority Certificate) added
   - description improved
-- `equipmentEventTypeCode` updated:
+- `equipmentEventTypeCode` renamed to `equipmentEventTypeCodes` and updated:
   - `AVPU` (Available for Pick-up), `AVDO` (Available for Drop-off) added
   - `CUSS` (Customs Selected for Scan), `CUSI` (Customs Selected for Inspection) and `CUSR` (Customs Released) added
+  - `WAYP` (Way Point Crossed) added
   - description improved
 - `eventCreatedDateTime` description improved
 - `eventDateTime` added as query parameter
-- `operationsEventTypeCode` description improved
+- `operationsEventTypeCode` renamed to `operationsEventTypeCodes` and description improved
-- `shipmentEventTypeCode` description improved
+- `shipmentEventTypeCode` renamed to `shipmentEventTypeCodes` and description improved
+- `shippingInstructionID` renamed to `shippingInstructionReference` and description improved
+- `transportCallID` renamed to `transportCallReference` and description improved
-- `transportEventTypeCode` description improved
+- `transportEventTypeCode` renamed to `transportEventTypeCodes` and description improved
 - `universalExportVoyageReference` and `universalServiceReference` added as query parameters
 - `event` payload changed - it now consists of two parts:
   - `metadata` - this part consists of all metadata for the event: `eventID`, `eventCreatedDateTime`, `eventType` and `retractedEventID`. `metadata` is a required field